 Hillcrest Farmers Market -

-- Other, less expansive, markets: Maumelle has a small farmer's market at 449 Millwood Circle, in a parking lot.
+Maumelle has a small farmer's market at 449 Millwood Circle, in a parking lot.
 The "Arkansas Home Grown Market" can be found on 8700 N. Rodney Parham in the church parking lot.
 The YWCA at 1200 S Cleveland sometimes has a small produce market too.
 They generally tend to open up around April, like the bigger Farmer's Markets.
+There's also an online version of a locally grown market.

 Restaurants Serving Local Foods